Odette Dynasty O’Hara

 Sabrina:Right.

-Sabrina: Yeah sounds kind of negative.
+Sabrina: Yeah.
+Sounds kind of negative.

-Michael: Yeah, they’re great.
+Michael: Yeah.
+They’re great.
 They’re doing their best.

-Michael: My life as a drag artist pretty much stopped when COVID happened, and that’s just— that’s just out of fear and concern for not only myself, but my business and my life revolves around people of the older community and I don’t want to risk their lives too.
-But again everything is about perspective, so COVID has done amazing things for the art culture as a whole because people who are serious get– had the opportunity to really refine their craft in the privacy of their own home without the influence of others, which is super big; like entertainers get too mixed up with what other people think about them.
-But when you’re stuck at home having to create your own art like from trash, like what do you do?
-You begin to learn you.
+Michael: Um, but again everything is about perspective.
+So, COVID has done amazing things for the art culture as a whole because people who are serious, get… had the opportunity to really refine their craft in the privacy of their own home without the influence of others, which is super big.
+Like, entertainers get too mixed up with what other people think about them.
+But when you’re stuck at home, having to create your own art, like, from trash, like, what do you do?

 Michael: Exactly.